Kawal Tiger Reserve: The Best Place to See the Big Cats of Telangana

 Animals in Kawal tiger reserve

 Kawal features fauna that is typical of the Deccan Plateau.
 The following are major wild animals: nilgai, chousinga, chinkara, blackbuck, sambar, spotted deer, wild dog, wolf, jackal, fox, tiger, leopard, and jungle cat.
+There are over 68 species of mammals, 310 bird species, 34 reptiles and 10 amphibians recorded here.

 Six hundred seventy-three other plant species complement the reserve’s extensive teak and bamboo forests.
 The varied geography, diverse habitat, and climatic circumstances support a rich range of wild animal species, including mammals such as the Royal Bengal Tiger, Gaur, wild dog, and sloth bear.
 A rare blend of herbivores represented by antelopes and deer.